mousa-dsc/Usecase-3-Project-2/README.md

  ''Any university that provides data on SDG 17 and at least three other SDGs is included in the overall ranking''.
  ''A university’s total score in a given year is calculated by combining its score in SDG 17 with its best three results on the remaining 16 SDGs''.

-7.  **Q5) Is there a correlation between national and global university rankings, and based on this information, can you recommend a country that appears to have a high concentration of top-ranked universities?**
+5.  **Is there a correlation between national and global university rankings, and based on this information, can you recommend a country that appears to have a high concentration of top-ranked universities?**

 The Times Impact ranking does not provide any clue about the national rank, only the global rank.